jasonxia/microservices-pact-example/README.md

     $ cd service-consumer && ./gradlew test
 ```

-This will result in the creation of a https://github.com/realestate-com-au/pact/wiki/Terminology#pact-file[pact file] called `Product_Consumer-Product_Provider.json` at `service-consumer/target/pacts/`.
+This will result in the creation of a [Pact JSON](https://github.com/realestate-com-au/pact/wiki/Terminology#pact-file) called `Product_Consumer-Product_Provider.json` at `service-consumer/target/pacts/`.
 Here's a current example:

 ```console
 {